Acting Chief Jeffrey B. Norman

-Assistant Chief Norman is the current executive commander of the Criminal Investigation Bureau.
+Acting Chief Norman was the executive commander of the Criminal Investigation Bureau.
 The Criminal Investigation Bureau oversees the Homicide, Special Investigation, Violent Crimes, General Crimes, Sensitive Crimes, Fusion and Forensic Divisions.
-Assistant Chief Norman was the former commander of District 3.
+Acting Chief Norman was the former commander of District 3.
 His district served the west side of Milwaukee, which covers 11 square miles and over 100,000 residents.
-Assistant Chief Norman was also the former commander of the Inspections Division.
+Acting Chief Norman was also the former commander of the Inspections Division.
 The Inspections Division operates the Inspection, Accreditation, Audit and CJIS Compliance Units.
-Assistant Chief Norman oversaw the Wisconsin Law Enforcement Accreditation Group (WILEAG) accreditation standards for the department and ensures districts and divisions are regularly audited and inspected for compliance according to departmental policies and procedures, national law enforcement best practices, and federal, state and local law.
+Acting Chief Norman oversaw the Wisconsin Law Enforcement Accreditation Group (WILEAG) accreditation standards for the department and ensures districts and divisions are regularly audited and inspected for compliance according to departmental policies and procedures, national law enforcement best practices, and federal, state and local law.

 On December 23, 2020, he was appointed to serve as the Acting Chief of the Milwaukee Police Department.

 Acting Chief Norman holds a Bachelor of Science degree in Criminal Justice from the University of Wisconsin-Milwaukee, a Masters of Public Administration degree from Kaplan University, and a Juris Doctor degree from Marquette University Law School.
 Acting Chief Norman is a graduate of the FBI LEEDA’s Executive and Command Institutes, Southern Police Institute’s Chief Executive Leadership, International Associations of Chiefs of Police’s Leadership in Police Organizations and 68th Session of the Police Executive Research Forum-Senior Management Institute for Police (SMIP) in Boston, MA.